This content has been automatically translated from Ukrainian.

 - The long dash is used to highlight additional information or a dramatic pause - "She finally answered—after what felt like hours."

 Punctuation plays a key role in ensuring clarity and accuracy in written language.
-Adhering to punctuation rules allows for the creation of clear, logically structured texts that facilitate better information comprehension for the reader.
+Following punctuation rules allows for the creation of clear, logically structured texts that enhance the reader's understanding of the information.

 This post doesn't have any additions from the author yet.